MicrosoftDocs/defender-docs/defender-endpoint/manage-protection-updates-microsoft-defender-antivirus.md

 9. Select **OK**.
 This action sets the order of file shares when that source is referenced in the **Define the order of sources...** group policy setting.

-> [!NOTE]
-> For Windows 10, versions 1703 up to and including 1809, the policy path is **Windows Components > Microsoft Defender Antivirus > Signature Updates**
-> For Windows 10, version 1903, the policy path is **Windows Components > Microsoft Defender Antivirus > Security Intelligence Updates**

 ## Use Configuration Manager to manage the update location